Orange County Community Foundation

 • Robert & Doreen Marshall Fund: Dramatic arts and classical music in Orange County, including opera, choral/symphonic performances, and youth arts education

-• San Clemente History, Arts & Culture Fund: Arts/culture production, participation, performance, and education for San Clemente organizations
+• San Clemente History, Arts & Culture Fund: Arts/culture production, participation, performance, and education for San Clemente organisations

 Environment & Animal Welfare

-• Henry W. & Ellen R Warne Family Endowment Fund: Endangered species protection and habitat improvement, focusing on habitat restoration, ecosystem resilience, and population sustainability (next cycle opens September 2025)
+• Henry W. & Ellen R Warne Family Endowment Fund: Endangered species protection and habitat improvement, focusing on habitat restoration, ecosystem resilience, and population sustainability (operates on annual cycles)

 Health

-• The Surgical Care Fund: Supports volunteer-driven organizations providing surgical care for birth defects, blindness, hearing loss, dental issues, and cleft lip repair.
+• The Surgical Care Fund: Supports volunteer-driven organisations providing surgical care for birth defects, blindness, hearing loss, dental issues, and cleft lip repair.
 Applications available via online form.

 Human Services

-• Margaret E. Oser Fund for Women: Currently in strategic planning phase; details releasing June 2026
+• Margaret E. Oser Fund for Women: Currently in strategic planning phase

 Education